Why Americans Abroad Should File U.S. Tax Return

 The government knows that over 6 million Americans are living abroad and only approximately 500,000 file income taxes abroad.
 Their goal is to increase that number by any means.

-- Let's say you're turning 62 and after years of paying Social Security taxes you are finally able to reap it's benefits.
+You are finally able to reap its benefits.
 How will you prove your eligibility without producing copies of tax returns?

-- Finally, expats can exclude $95,100 (for 2012 tax year) of foreign earned income from tax calculation.
 Most importantly, in order to exclude it, you first must declare it by filing a tax return.
 If you don't file a tax return you risk losing the exclusion.
-If you lose the exclusion, the IRS have the right to include it in your taxable income.
+If you lose the exclusion, the IRS has the right to include it in your taxable income.